Madrid and Chelsea draw 1-1 in Champions League semifinals - WHIZ News

+MADRID (AP) — With a dominant start and a milestone goal by Christian Pulisic, Chelsea showed its strength against Real Madrid in the Champions League semifinals.

-MADRID (AP) — Real Madrid and Chelsea drew 1-1 in the first leg of the Champions League semifinals on Tuesday, with Christian Pulisic becoming the first American international to score in the tournament’s last four.
+Chelsea took control early in Tuesday’s first leg to hold the Spanish powerhouse to a 1-1 away draw, with Pulisic becoming the first U.S. international to score in the tournament’s last four.
+He also surpassed DaMarcus Beasley to become the top American scorer in Champions League history with five goals.

-Karim Benzema equalized for Madrid on a rainy night at the Alfredo Di Stéfano Stadium in the first Champions League match since the controversial Super League folded last week amid widespread criticism.
+A red-hot Karim Benzema equalized for a lackluster Madrid squad on a rainy night at the Alfredo Di Stéfano Stadium in the first Champions League match since the controversial Super League folded last week amid widespread criticism.

-The largely closed breakaway competition would have had Real Madrid as one of its leaders, and Chelsea also was among its founding members before being one of the first to give up on the idea along with the other English clubs.
+The largely closed breakaway competition would have had Real Madrid as one of its leaders, and Chelsea also was among its founding members before dropping the idea along with the other English clubs.
 Madrid didn’t officially back out of the Super League but had downplayed the possibility of retaliation by UEFA in its Champions League matches.
 There were no refereeing controversies in Tuesday’s match.

-Chelsea got off to a fast start and had chances to add to its lead after Pulisic opened the scoring with a nice finish in the 14th minute.
-Madrid evened the match on Benzema’s volley from inside the area in the 29th, and there were few significant chances either way during the rest of the game.

 The second leg is on May 5 in London.
 Manchester City hosts Paris Saint-Germain in the other semifinal on Wednesday.

-Madrid struggled defensively with its setup of three central defenders, but Benzema nearly equalized with a shot that clipped the post in the 23rd and then found the net with a nice finish from inside the area.
+Madrid evened the match on Benzema’s volley from inside the area in the 29th, and there were few significant chances either way during the rest of the game.

+Benzema’s goal came a few minutes after he clipped the post with a long-range shot.
 The French striker controlled a loose ball with his head before turning and firing a volley into the top of the net for his 13th goal in his last 14 matches.
 It was Benzema’s 16th goal in his last 17 home games with Madrid.

+Chelsea gave little space to Madrid and was the more dangerous team early on at the Di Stéfano in Madrid’s training complex.
+The hosts struggled defensively with their setup of three central defenders.

+“We started the game very, very well — very aggressively, with a lot of quality,” Chelsea coach Thomas Tuchel said.
+“We deserved to win the first half.
+We had a lot of chances.
+We should have scored at least one more when the chances and half-chances were there.”

 Former Chelsea forward Eden Hazard, coming off a long injury layoff, entered the match in the second half but couldn’t find spaces to spark Madrid to victory.